maraisabella/dataviz-final-project-group4/README.md

 ## Database Integration

+- **SQLite** is the initial database that was used.
+It is local and easy to setup.

+- SQLAlchemy was used to connect to and query a SQLite database.
+DB Browser was used to import the csv file into SQLite table.

-- **pgAdmin/PostgreSQL** is the database we used for segment 2 analysis.
+- **pgAdmin/PostgreSQL** is the database we used for segment 2 and 3 analysis.

-- We are connecting to the postgresSQL database and accessing the data in the python file using the "psycopg2" and "sqlalchemy".
+- We were connecting to the postgresSQL database and accessing the data in the python file using the "psycopg2" and "sqlalchemy".

 - **'diabetes_raw_data'** table is created in the postgresSQL database to hold all the raw data.
 The raw data is imported from the csv file - diabetic_data_initial.csv.